cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 }
 {% endhighlight %}

 The name `"Rolo"` in the code above is a "string literal": a hard-coded string defined in the binary of your program.
 String literals are objects with a `static` lifetime --- this means that they will last for as long as our program (or business) is running.
-You can think of string literals as being like steel moulds; the laws of the Universe --- they're are unchanging and unchangeable things that will [always be there in memory](https://doc.rust-lang.org/rust-by-example/scope/lifetime/static_lifetime.html).
+You can think of string literals as being like steel moulds, or the laws of the Universe --- they are unchanging and unchangeable things that will [always be there in memory](https://doc.rust-lang.org/rust-by-example/scope/lifetime/static_lifetime.html).

-`point_finger`, on the other hand, is not a string literal: it is a variable that points to the string literal `"Rolo"`.
+`point_finger`, on the other hand, is not a string literal: it is a variable that makes reference to the string literal `"Rolo"`.
 It has the type `&'static str`:

-- the `&` part means that we're pointing to a reference, or a place --- in this analogy, the place is the fixed location on the shelf that steel mould is bolted to;
+- the `&` part means that we're pointing to a reference, a "place" --- that place is the fixed location on the shelf where your steel mould is bolted;
-- the `'static` part means that we we are pointing to a static object that exists forever (our steel mould).
+- the `'static` part means that we can safely point at this object forever (after all, we're pointing at a steel mould, so it will always be there).

-Imagine you lose your finger in a freak cat accident.
-If you plan ahead, then you can still use other methods to point to the right location on the a shelf:
+Imagine you lose your finger in a freak accident.
+If you plan ahead, then you can still use other methods to point to the right location on the shelf:

 {% highlight rust %}
 fn main() {